gurbaflurb/cs4220Project2/README.md

 # CS 4220 Project 2
+- Author: Sean Chen
-I wrote this program in python 3 and tested it with python 3.8
+- I wrote this program in python 3 and tested it with python 3.8
+- Note, this will not work on the linux servers available to use (blanca, windom, etc.) becuase they do not have python 3 installed.

 ## Instructions
 This program uses the python standard library.
 To run the programs you will need python 3 installed.